-One of the most effective ways of dealing with this issue is to groom and develop internal talent – young people who have been in the organization, are loyal and are familiar with internal processes.
+One of the most effective ways of dealing with this issue is to mentor and develop internal talent – young people who have been in the organization, are loyal and are familiar with internal processes.

-This focus on talent transmission and succession management leads to a continuity in important positions when senior leaders call it a day.
+This focus on talent transmission and succession management leads to continuity in important positions when senior leaders call it a day.

 There are some important phases involved in talent transmission and succession management.
 But, first, it is very important to take stock of which positions require succession management, what are the skills required and how many people are required to be groomed.

 Identifying Talent Needs

 While identifying talent needs, it is critical to differentiate competencies required for different roles – is it a direct client-facing role?
 Or is it a role which involves a lot of analytical skill?

 Also, is the role at an executive level or at a mid-managerial level?
-Different roles require different type of skills – while some require a greater level of creative potential, others require strong analytical abilities.
+Different roles require a different type of skills – while some require a greater level of creative potential, others require strong analytical abilities.

 Performance And Skills Assessment